Fund managers struggled on shift from equity funds

 All other top categories of long-term funds took in money including international stock funds, bond funds, and those that invest in commodities or alternative areas like real estate.

 That helped the companies with non-traditional products, according to Goldman Sachs analyst Marc Irizarry.
-Several managers also looked to impress investors by boosting their dividends in the quarter including T Rowe Price, Invesco and Legg Mason (LM.N), Irizarry noted in a May 3 report.
+Several managers also looked to impress investors by boosting their dividends in the quarter including T Rowe Price, Invesco and Legg Mason, Irizarry noted in a May 3 report.

 The higher dividends were “in line with the trend of investors seeking income and flows towards income products,” he wrote.